home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

      ![Thread status](/images/integrations/homekit_controller/homekit_controller_add_02.png)
    - That's it.
 Your HomeKit device now communicates via Thread.

-## Adding a HomeKit device to Home Assistant via Apple Thread border router
+## Adding a HomeKit device via Apple Thread border router

-There are two methods to add a HomeKit device to a Thread network:
+There are two methods to add a HomeKit [compatible device](#supported-devices) to a Thread network:

 - via [Home Assistant's preferred Thread network](#adding-a-homekit-device-to-a-thread-network-via-home-assistant)
 - via Apple Thread border router

-This section describes how to add a HomeKit device using an Apple Thread border router device such as a HomePod mini.
+This section describes how to add a HomeKit [compatible device](#supported-devices) using an Apple Thread border router device such as a HomePod mini.

 ### Prerequisites